amanullah-1/bayti/readme.md

 ## 4. scalableity and flexibality
 The approach applied here is more scalable and fleibale as per expalined.
-Also index in iplemented in the houses table migration for easch search input field.
+Also index is iplemented in the houses table migration for each search input field.

 ## 5. Laravel